-Name of Contractor ReadSpeaker LLC Description of the purpose(s) for which Contractor will receive/access PII NA.
-There is no teacher or student data exchanged with ReadSpeaker's integration.
-Type of PII that Contractor will receive/access Check all that apply: Student PII APPR Data Contract Term Contract Start Date 07/01/2023 Contract End Date 6/30/2026 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
-Contractor will utilize subcontractors.
-Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
-Securely delete and destroy data.
-Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
-If a correction to data is deemed necessary, the EA will notify Contractor.
-Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.
+Name of Contractor Onshape, a business unit of PTC Inc. Description of the purpose(s) for which Contractor will receive/access PII The exclusive purpose for which Contractor is receiving PII from the District is to provide the District with the functionality of the products or services listed above.
+Contractor will not use PII for any other purposes not explicitly authorized.
+Type of PII that Contractor will receive/access Check all that apply: Student PII APPR Data Contract Term Contract Start Date 4/25/25 Contract End Date 6/30/26 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will utilize subcontractors.
+Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: At the EA's option and written request, Securely transfer data to EA, in a format agreed to by the parties and further described in the DPA.

-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
-Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: NA.
-There is no teacher or student data exchanged with ReadSpeaker's integration.
-ReadSpeaker's integration.
+Securely delete and destroy data in accordance with PTC's data retention and backup policy.
+Challenges to Data AccuracyParents, teachers or principals who seek to challenge the accuracy o so by contacting the EA.
+If a correction to data is deemed necessary, notify Contractor.
+Contractor agrees to facilitate such corrections wi Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) ☐ Using a cloud or infrastructure owned and hosted by a third party. □ Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: Contractor will conduct periodic risk assessments and remediate any identified security vulnerabilities in a timely manner.
+All data in the Vendor/Third Party Contractor's possession will be securely stored.
+Vendor/Third Party Contractor represents that security protections, including encryption where applicable, will be in place to ensure that the data is protected.
+The measures that Contractor takes to protect Confidential Data will align with the NIST Cybersecurity Framework.
 Encryption Data will be encrypted while in motion and at rest.